enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 your application.
 For example, you can create volumes, network or running containers defining them in yaml configuration file.

-Compose has commands for managing the whole lifecycle of your application:
+Compose has commands for managing the whole life cycle of your application:
 - Start and rebuild services
 - View the status of your services
 - Getting logs of running services